 CAP-1002 for the treatment of DMD (Phase 3): Our core cell therapy technology, CAP-1002, is comprised of allogeneic cardiosphere-derived cells, or CDCs.
 The ability of CAP-1002 to slow disease progression in DMD lies in the immunomodulatory, anti-inflammatory, and anti-fibrotic actions of CDCs, which are mediated by secreted exosomes laden with bioactive cargo.
 Among the cargo elements known to be bioactive in CDC exosomes are microRNAs.
 Collectively, these noncoding RNA species alter gene expression in macrophages and other target cells, dialing down generalized inflammation and stimulating tissue regeneration in DMD (and in a variety of other inflammatory diseases).
 This mechanism of action, which is consistent with the changes observed in clinical studies to date in circulating inflammatory biomarkers, contrasts with that of exon-skipping oligonucleotides and gene therapy approaches, which aim to restore dystrophin expression.
 DMD is a rare form of muscular dystrophy which results in muscle degeneration and premature death.
 Additionally, the absence of dystrophin in muscle cells leads to significant cell damage and ultimately causes muscle cell death and fibrotic replacement.
 The annual cost of care for patients with DMD is very high and increases with disease progression.
 We therefore believe that DMD represents a significant market opportunity for our product candidate, CAP-1002.
 To date, we have completed several promising clinical trials, investigating CAP-1002 for DMD.
 We are currently enrolling the HOPE-3, Phase 3 clinical study investigating CAP-1002 for the treatment of late-stage DMD patients for the potential approval of CAP-1002 in the United States.
-HOPE-3 is a randomized, double-blind, placebo-controlled study which will aim to enroll approximately 70 patients at approximately 15-20 sites in the United States.
+HOPE-3 is a randomized, double-blind, placebo-controlled study which will aim to treat approximately 70 patients at approximately 15-20 sites in the United States.
 The primary outcome measure will be the Performance of the Upper Limb, or PUL, 2.0.
 There are other secondary cardiac and exploratory outcome measures.
-We plan to complete enrollment of this study by the third quarter of 2023 with topline data available by the third quarter of 2024.
-Furthermore, we are requesting a meeting with the
+We plan to complete enrollment of this study by the third quarter of 2023 with topline data available by the second half of 2024.
+Furthermore, at the request of the FDA, we have submitted the results from our HOPE-2 open label extension for their review and we continue to discuss our pathway towards potential registration.